+The History course at Key Stage 3 provides students with the necessary skills and knowledge to access the EDEXCEL GCSE (9-1) History course in Key Stage 4.
 At KS3 students study history for one hour a week in year 7 and two hours a week in year 8.
 The topics taught cover over 1000 years of human history and look at history from a local, national and a global level.
-Students are able to study a variety of topics ranging from the Tudors and Stuarts to the Slave trade, to the two world wars, the Holocaust and America in the 20th Century.
-Each topic focuses on different exam skills in order to develop key historical skills necessary to study history at GCSE.
+Students are able to study a variety of topics including; the Tudors and Stuarts, the Slave trade, the two world wars, the Holocaust and America in the 20th Century.
+Each topic focuses on different exam skills in order to develop the key historical skills necessary to study history at GCSE.
 Teaching methods are innovative and inclusive ensuring all students are able to access the curriculum, enjoy the subject and see the value of studying history.

 Studying History helps with vital skills, such as:

 • Enquiry & Empathy

 • Retaining Information

 If you would like further information about the topics and themes being taught please contact: Miss R Conway, Head of Humanities or Mrs W Khot Subject Lead for History.